hmu332233/react.makeReactComponentSkeleton/README.md

     -j, --jstype [jstype]    component file extension to be created. (default: jsx) -c, --csstype [csstype]  style file extension to be created. (default: scss) -v, --version            output the version number
-    -h, --help               output usage information
+    -S, --single             if include this, only component is made -h, --help               output usage information
 ```